 The plastic surgery procedure to correct saggy eyelids is called a blepharoplasty.
 Eyelid lift surgery is often also referred as eye lift surgery.
 This operation is known for giving people a more youthful and rested look by removing the excess skin and fat around the eyes.
 This operation may be performed on the upper eyelids and lower eyelids separately, at the same time, or in conjunction with another procedure (face lift or brow lift).
 You must realize it is impossible to repair every wrinkle and remove every line around the eye, but this surgery can be one of the most gratifying procedures a patient can have.

 The procedure is performed on an outpatient basis under local anesthesia with oral sedation, lasting approximately 1 1/2 hours, unless accompanying another procedure.

-The incisions for blepharoplasty are made after an anesthetic is injected into the eyelid area.
+The incisions for eyelid lift surgery are made after an anesthetic is injected into the eyelid area.
 The incisions are placed in the natural crease of the eye for the upper blepharoplasty and just below the lower lashes for a lower blepharoplasty.
 The incisions are placed so that your eyelashes will not be compromised.

-In certain cases, a lower eyelid blepharoplasty may be performed without a skin incision, the so-called Transconjunctival Blepharoplasty.
-Most lower blepharoplasties require blending of the eyelid/cheek skin and addressing the "tear trough" deformity.
+In certain cases, a lower eyelid surgery may be performed without a skin incision, the so-called transconjunctival blepharoplasty.
+Most lower blepharoplasties require blending of the eyelid/cheek skin and addressing the tear trough deformity.
 The transconjunctival blepharoplasty is reserved for those people with normal skin, no significant skin sagging, and only fat bags requiring removal.
 An incision is made inside the lower eyelid on the conjunctiva to gain access to the fat bags only.
-Although this relatively new procedure may obviate the need to remove sutures and give a scar-less result, the recovery period, swelling, and discoloration may be similar to the "routine" blepharoplasty with skin incisions.
+Although this relatively new procedure may obviate the need to remove sutures and give a scar-less result, the recovery period, swelling, and discoloration may be similar to the routine blepharoplasty with skin incisions.

 Incisions are made in the crease of the eyelid for upper eyelid surgery and just under the eyelashes for lower eyelid surgery.
 The incisions for eyelid surgery are designed to blend in with the eye’s natural structure.
 The eyelid incisions are closed with a combination of absorbable and removable sutures.
 All of the removable sutures will be removed within a few days after surgery.
-The absorbable sutures will dissolve in one to 3 weeks
+The absorbable sutures will dissolve in approximately one week.

-The cost for eyelid surgery varies depending on if you require upper and/or lower blepharoplasty.
-Prices begin at $3000.
+The cost for eyelid lift surgery varies depending on if you require upper and/or lower blepharoplasty.
+Prices begin at $3250.